benj-chen/Curriculum2020/BasicDriveCode.md

 # Making robot move

 1. First we will need to install some vendor libraries.
-Install the ones for CTRE and Rev. It is detailed [here](https://github.com/iron-claw-972/Curriculum2020/blob/master/InstallingFrcPrereqs.md#vendor-libraries)
+Install the ones for CTRE and Rev, which will allow us to control CTRE and Rev motor controllers, like the TalonSRX or SparkMax.
+Installation is detailed [here](https://github.com/iron-claw-972/Curriculum2020/blob/master/InstallingFrcPrereqs.md#vendor-libraries).
+You must have an internet connection to install the vendor libraries (you cannot be connected to the robot, must be connected to wifi).
 2. Next navigate to Robot.java by clicking the arrows in the folder structure on the left:

 ![image](https://github.com/iron-claw-972/Curriculum2020/blob/master/images/clickrobotdotjava.png)